-All-inclusive vacations at Blue Haven Resort include meals, unlimited drinks, in-room mini fridges stocked with refreshments, non-powered water sports equipment, a fitness center, access to the dining and amenities at the sister property Alexandra Resort, and transport between the two resorts.
+All-inclusive vacations include meals, unlimited drinks, in-room mini fridges stocked with refreshments, non-powered water sports equipment, a fitness center, access to the dining and amenities at the sister property Alexandra Resort, and transport between the two resorts.

 Things to do and water sports equipment include bicycles for exploring the area, plenty of beach games such as volleyball, horseshoes, chess, and beach tennis, a water trampoline, kayaks, and paddleboards.

 Dining and Bars

-Blue Haven Resort offers a great selection of places to dine.
+The resort offers several places to dine.
 Fire and Ice offers indoor and outdoor dining.
 Salt is a pizza and Italian restaurant, and Jammin’ By the Sea is located beachside and serves casual island and grill fare.

 Bars and nightlife options include Ice Bar & Fire Lounge, Salt Bar, and the swim-up pool bar.

-Guests staying at Blue Haven Resort also have access to the restaurant and bars at the Alexandra Resort.
+Guests staying at this property also have access to the restaurant and bars at the Alexandra Resort.